meowsylv/meowsylv/README.md

 Most repositories here are old projects I've decided to host here, and some of these are still (technically) mantained :p

-If you have any doubts/suggestions, be sure to let me know through Discord (my username is `papaproductions`)!
+If you have any doubts/suggestions, be sure to let me know through Discord (my username is `meow.sylv`)!

 This profile pic was made by [@siyurume](https://twitter.com/siyurume) on Twitter btw!!